microsoft/datashaper/javascript/app-framework/docs/report/app-framework.api.md

 //
 // @public (undocumented)
 export function usePersistenceService(): PersistenceService;

-// Warning: (ae-missing-release-tag) "useSetApplicationSettings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useSetApplicationSettings(): SetterOrUpdater<any>;

 // Warning: (ae-missing-release-tag) "useTableBundle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //